 Looking for the best PS Now games?
 Then you’ve landed on the right page.
-Streaming subscriptions are now found in their abundances.
-Netflix helped pioneer the idea and sell it to households globally, making the term instantly recognizable in the mainstream populace.
+Streaming subscriptions are now in abundance, as Netflix helped pioneer the idea and sell it to households globally, making the term instantly recognizable in the mainstream populace.

-In the games space though, we are still in a period of transition as developers and platform holders work out all the kinks of what works and what does not.
+In the games space, though, we're still in a period of transition as developers and platform holders work out all the kinks of what works and what doesn't.
 Sony, for instance, has been tinkering with the idea since the beginning of 2014 via its own cloud game subscription service, PlayStation Now.

 While not having the immediate effect that many had hoped for, the concept of gaming on-demand or the "Netflix of games" is still one that millions dream of.
 In the meantime, though, Sony has been carefully curating a catalogue of great PS Now games to entice users to its service.
 With over 650 games available on PS Now, we thought it was the right time to put together a list of the best games on offer today.

-It's worth noting that subscribers can stream and download all PS4 and PS2 titles, however can only stream PS3 games at this point.
+It's worth noting that subscribers can stream and download all PS4 and PS2 titles, however, you can only stream PS3 games at this point.